 7. Revision

 The editing process is equally demanding and requires a practical attitude.
 Once you write the draft, take a break and step away from the piece.
-Then return to an expository essay and start making one step at a time, checking the paper’s structure, citation style, wording, and content.
+Then return to your paper and start making one step at a time, checking the paper’s structure, citation style, wording, and content.
 Importantly, pay close attention to a thesis statement and ensure it clearly corresponds with every topic sentence.

 Final Tips and Takeaways